What Decimal Is Equivalent To 1 8

 Scientific Foundation of Decimal Conversion

 The conversion of fractions to decimals is based on the fundamental principles of arithmetic.
-When you divide the numerator of a fraction by its denominator, you are essentially finding out how many times the denominator fits into the numerator.
+But when you divide the numerator of a fraction by its denominator, you are essentially finding out how many times the denominator fits into the numerator.
 This division process is what converts the fraction into its decimal equivalent.
 The scientific foundation lies in the base-10 number system, where each position to the right of the decimal point represents a successively smaller power of 10.

 History of Fractions and Decimals